The Domain of Personality

 Origins of the Term Personality

 In his classic treatise on personality, Gordon Allport (1937) performed an etymological study of the word personality, examining the origins of the term and the various meanings associated with it over the years.
-The obvious root of all of them is the Latin word persona (per, through;sonare, to sound), which referred to the mask worn by the actors in the theatre of ancient Greece and Rome to represent their dramatic roles (in speaking their parts, the actors sound through their masks).
-The Roman poet Cicero, writing in the 1st century B.C.E., gave four different meanings of the word, in addition to its technical meaning in the theatre:
+The obvious root of all of them is the Latin word persona (per, through;sonare, to sound), which referred to the mask worn by the actors in the theater of ancient Greece and Rome to represent their dramatic roles (in speaking their parts, the actors sound through their masks).
+The Roman poet Cicero, writing in the 1st century B.C.E., gave four different meanings of the word, in addition to its technical meaning in the theater:

 - As one appears to other people, which may be different from what one actually is;